aff3ct/streampu/docs/tests_advanced.md

-  -R, --tsk-types-sta      The socket type of tasks on each stage (SFWD or SIO)                  [empty] -C, --chain              Description of the tasks chain (to be combined with '-S' param)       [empty] -S, --sched              Scheduler algorithm for the pipeline creation (OTAC')                 ["OTAC"] -h, --help               This help                                                             [false]
+  -R, --tsk-types-sta      The socket type of tasks on each stage (SFWD or SIO)                  [empty] -C, --chain              Description of the tasks chain (to be combined with '-S' param)       [empty] -S, --sched              Scheduler algorithm for the pipeline creation (OTAC')                 ["OTAC"] -v, --verbose            Show information about the scheduling choices                         [false] -h, --help               This help                                                             [false]
 ```